-- (1) 5th SFS ensures all staff members who have contact with confinees are trained on: - (a) Its zero-tolerance policy for sexual abuse, sexual harassment and retaliation - (b) How to fulfill their responsibilities regarding prevention, detection, reporting, and response to sexual abuse and sexual harassment - (c) Confinees' right to be free from sexual abuse and sexual harassment - (d) The right of confinees and employees to be free from retaliation for reporting sexual abuse and sexual harassment - (e) The dynamics of sexual abuse and sexual harassment in confinement - (f) The common reactions of sexual abuse and sexual harassment victims - (g) How to detect and respond to signs of threatened and actual sexual abuse - (h) How to avoid inappropriate relationships with confinees - (i) How to communicate effectively and professionally with confinees, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming confines - (j) How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities - (2) Confinement staff should be trained in how to conduct cross-gender pat-down searches and how to conduct searches of transgender and intersex confinees in a professional and respectful manner and in the least intrusive manner possible consistent with security needs. - (3) Training shall be tailored to both gender of the confinees as most AF level I facilities are capable of housing either male or female confinees. - (4) All current employees are to receive this training and the Confinement NCOIC ensures refresher training is completed every two years to ensure that all staff know the agency's current sexual abuse and sexual harassment policies and procedures. - (5) The CF documents and tracks the training though signature on the PREA Staff Training Acknowledgement and Receipt document located on the SF SMARTnet under the Correction & Confinement PREA tab.
+(1) 375 SFS ensures all staff members who have contact with confinees are trained on: Its zerotolerance policy for sexual abuse, sexual harassment and retaliation, how to fulfill their responsibilities regarding prevention, detection, reporting, and response to sexual abuse and sexual harassment, confinees' right to be free from sexual abuse and sexual harassment, and the right of confinees and employees to be free from retaliation for reporting sexual abuse and sexual harassment, the dynamics of sexual abuse and sexual harassment in confinement, the common reactions of sexual abuse and sexual harassment victims, how to detect and respond to signs of threatened and actual sexual abuse, how to avoid inappropriate relationships with confinees, how to communicate effectively and professionally with confinees, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming confinees, and how to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities.

+(2) Confinement staff should be trained in how to conduct cross-gender pat-down searches and how to conduct searches of transgender and intersex confinees in a professional and respectful manner and in the least intrusive manner possible consistent with security needs.

+(3) Training shall be tailored to both gender of the confinees as most AF level I facilities are capable of housing either male or female confinees.

+(4) All current employees are to receive this training and the Confinement NCOIC ensures refresher training is completed every two years to ensure that all staff know the agency's current sexual abuse and sexual harassment policies and procedures.

+(5) The Confinement Staff documents and tracks the training though signature on the PREA Staff Training Acknowledgement and Receipt document located on the SF SMARTnet under the Correction & Confinement PREA tab.